Open-source film

 Open-source films (also known as open-content films and free-content films) are films which are produced and distributed by using free and open-source and open content methodologies.
-Their sources are freely available and the licenses used meet the demands of the Open Source Initiative (OSI) in terms of freedom.
+Their source files are freely available and the licenses used meet the demands of the Open Source Initiative (OSI) in terms of freedom.

 Definition

 A definition of an open-source film is based on the OSI's open-source software definition and the definition of free cultural licenses.
 This definition can be applied to films where: